jerolimov/streamdeck-gnome-extension/README.md

 ## D-Bus usage

-The extension, when activated, extends the `org.gnome.Shell` service on the session bus with a `/de/lucaswerkmeister/ActivateWindowByTitle` object, which implements the `de.lucaswerkmeister.ActivateWindowByTitle` interface containing the following methods:
+The extension, when resized, extends the `org.gnome.Shell` service on the session bus with a `/de/jerolimov/ResizeWindowByTitle` object, which implements the `de.jerolimov.ResizeWindowByTitle` interface containing the following methods:

-- **activateByTitle**, to activate the window with the given full, exact title
+- **resizeByTitle**, to resize the window with the given full, exact title
-- **activateByPrefix**, to activate the window whose title starts with the given prefix
+- **resizeByPrefix**, to resize the window whose title starts with the given prefix
-- **activateBySuffix**, to activate the window whose title ends with the given suffix
+- **resizeBySuffix**, to resize the window whose title ends with the given suffix
-- **activateBySubstring**, to activate the window whose title contains the given string
+- **resizeBySubstring**, to resize the window whose title contains the given string
-- **activateByWmClass**, to activate the window with the given full, exact name part of its `WM_CLASS`
+- **resizeByWmClass**, to resize the window with the given full, exact name part of its `WM_CLASS`
-- **activateByWmClassInstance**, to activate the window with the given full, exact instance part of its `WM_CLASS`
+- **resizeByWmClassInstance**, to resize the window with the given full, exact instance part of its `WM_CLASS`

 Each method takes a single string argument, and returns a single boolean indicating whether such a window was found or not.